 For somewhere so small, Gimme!
 Coffee packs a lot in though, including bags of charm and character.
 As a result, instead of just being somewhere to grab a coffee to go, it’s established itself as a real asset to the neighbourhood.
 It’s the sort of place I’d make a point of going to if I lived in the area, even if it was only for a couple of minutes a day.

 April 2020: As a result of the COVID-19 pandemic, Gimme!
 Coffee has permanently closed.
 It will be sadly missed.
 With the closure of its Lorimer Street location (also due to COVID-19) and the Roebling Street location in Brooklyn (which closed before the COVID-19 pandemic) this means that there are no longer any Gimme!
 Coffee locations in NYC.
+However, Gimme!
+Coffee is still going strong in its hometown of Ithaca in upstate New York.

 You can read more of my thoughts after the gallery.